Shaund12/RetroChain/QUICK_REFERENCE.md

 ## ??
 Connection Information

+These are the **default local dev** addresses.
+For a remote/public network, replace with your RPC/REST endpoints.

 | Service | Address | Description |
 |---------|---------|-------------|
 | RPC | `http://localhost:26657` | Tendermint RPC |